Wandering Jew Plant Care and Growing | Complete Guide

 Diseases

-Discoloration: A healthy plant’s colors can look as vibrant as a photo with a filter, but sometimes they fade. jew Wandering tips turn brown beacuse of the underwatering, low humidity, or chemicals in tap water.
+Discoloration: A healthy plant’s colors can look as vibrant as a photo with a filter, but sometimes they fade.
+Jew Wandering tips turn brown beacuse of the underwatering, low humidity, or chemicals in tap water.
 Use filtered or distilled water and keep moisture consistent.

 Growth Issues

-Leggy Growth: Occurs when Tradescantia isn’t getting enough sunlight, causing stems to stretch.
-Move to brighter indirect light or use artificial grow lights.
+Leggy Growth: Occurs when Tradescantia(wandering jew plant) isn’t getting enough sunlight, causing stems to stretch.
+Move to brighter indirect light or use artificial light.

 Popular Varieties of Wandering Jew plant